-The quad of Luca Machado, Aiden Wilson, Alfie Hancock and Josh Barwick raced to qualify for the knock-out stages of the event the preceding week, claiming one of only 9 qualifying spots from a field of 49, an even more impressive achievement given the ever rising level of junior sculling at HRR.
+The quad of Luca, Aiden, Alfie, and Josh raced to qualify for the knock-out stages of the event the preceding week, claiming one of only 9 qualifying spots from a field of 49, an even more impressive achievement given the ever rising level of junior sculling at HRR.

 In the first round they were drawn against Hampton School, a school with a strong rowing pedigree.
 The YCRC quad edged out a lead of half a length over Hampton in the first part of the race, and held their nerve and form brilliantly to maintain this lead all the way to the line and through to the next round.

 The second round saw the YCRC quad line up alongside the 2017 winners (and 2016 finalists), the Windsor Boy’s School.
 Despite gutsy sculling from the YCRC boys all the way to the finish, the WBS showed their determination to hold on to their title by taking the race and progressing to the 2018 final, where they won the event in a record-breaking performance.